newwayland/blog/content/post/rethinking-russias-warchest/index.md

 ## The Rouble Reality: Russia's Domestic Spending Power

-A fundamental truth often overlooked in much mainstream analysis, including this BBC piece, is that Russian oil and gas companies do not pay their taxes to the Russian government in US dollars or euros.
+An elementary truth often overlooked in much mainstream analysis, including this BBC piece, is that Russian oil and gas companies do not pay their taxes to the Russian government in US dollars or euros.
 They pay in Russian roubles.